 While Prednisone is the most commonly prescribed steroid, others can be used based upon the physician’s experience, the patient’s tolerance, and severity of the symptoms.
-Some other commonly-prescribed types of corticosteroids are Prednisolone, Methylprednisolone, Solumedrol, and Rayos, a long-acting form.
+Some other commonly-prescribed types of glucocorticoids are Prednisolone, Methylprednisolone, Solumedrol, and Rayos, a long-acting form.

 Immunosuppressants are also referred to as Disease Modifying Anti-Rheumatic Drugs (“DMARDs”) and Steroid Sparing Agents.
 Immunosuppressants are used to reduce the activity of the patient’s immune system, thereby decreasing the inflammatory process.
 These drugs take longer to reach optimum effectiveness (for some of these drugs, as long as 3 months or even more) but, once effective, they often allow the tapering of steroids, which have many known adverse side effects.
 Some doctors consider tapering, and the ultimate removal of steroids, as one of the first goals of effective treatment for Myositis.
 However, some patients will continue on steroids their entire lives.